 Search Engine Marketing (SEM) is an Internet marketing strategy aimed at increasing the visibility of your website in search engine results pages (SERPs) by purchasing ads on search engines.

-There are actually two primary ways to increase your website’s visibility in SERPs.
-One is through SEM and the other one is through SEO or search engine optimization.
+There are two primary ways to increase your website’s visibility in SERPs.
+One is through SEM and the other is through SEO or search engine optimization.
 SEO used to fall under SEM, but since both have become intricate, they are now being treated and referred to differently.

 SEM vs SEO